Marco4413/wCanvas/README.md

 -->
 Sure, you can check it out at [https://hds536jhmk.github.io/wCanvas/](https://hds536jhmk.github.io/wCanvas/)

-### Are there any scripts made by using this library?
+### Are there any scripts that use this library?

 Yup, sure there are!

-Here's the list of all official scripts that were made by using this library:
+Here's the list of all official scripts that are using this library:
  - [Audio Responsive Avatar](https://steamcommunity.com/sharedfiles/filedetails/?id=2225740349) (A Wallpaper Engine wallpaper.
 Tho the library was modified to not use ES6 modules)
  - [Tetris_wCanvas](https://github.com/hds536jhmk/Tetris_wCanvas)
  - [PFVisualizer](https://github.com/hds536jhmk/PFVisualizer) (A Path Finding Algorithm Visualizer)